joaowenzel/grain_tracking/README.md

 # Results

-  In order to show the results obtained with the Eulerian approach, the code splits the image in 3 different ways, allowing to generate 4 types of graphs, which provides a wide analysis of the speed of the grains along a barchan dune.
+  In order to show the results obtained with the Eulerian approach, the code splits the image in 3 different ways, allowing to generate 4 types of graphs, which provides a wide analysis of the velocity of the grains over a barchan dune.

    White_RGB_Raw             |  White_RGB_Processed
 :-------------------------:|:-------------------------: